smurthas/resrc/readme.md

 # resrc (/ˈrēˌsôrs/)

 `resrc` is a tool for managing your dot files.
-It is brand new and will **likely break your local environment** so make sure you have all of your dot files backed up.
+It's still in development, so make sure you have all of your dot files backed up before you install it.

 ## Usage

-After installing `resrc` on a new server (see below), you can easily set up your user to act just like your local environment.
+After installing `resrc` on a new machine (see below), you can easily set up your user to act just like your local environment.
 You must have your dotfiles in a public repo on Github called `.dotfiles` or `.files`.
 Then, you can add yourself to the server with: